henry11244/TeamProfileGenerator/README.md

 The motivation behind this project is to create an efficient and intuitive method of producing a website to view an Engineer's team composition.

-The Team Peofile Generator generator utilizes Inquire.js to prompt users with a series of questions related to their teammates and the Node.js file system module to create an HTML page based on those responses.
+The Team Profile Generator generator utilizes Inquire.js to prompt users with a series of questions related to their teammates and the Node.js file system module to create an HTML page based on those responses.

 <img src="img/JS%20Image.png" alt="JavaScript Screenshot" style="width:500px;"/>